smdjeff/sega-g80-vector-homebrew/README.md

 * Does not use emulation or Rasberry Pi or MAME
 * Runs as it would have in 1982 on the original Sega G80 boardsets
+* Programmed in C rather than assembly
 * Runs on a Zilog Z80 at 3.86712 MHz, only 46KB ROM and 2KB RAM
-* Assisted by XY vector hardware (4K RAM), and two 8035 CPUs for sound and speech
+* Assisted by XY vector display hardware and two 8035 CPUs for sound and speech

 # Building the ROM yourself
 ```